Founded in 1926, when Sacramento was still a young burgeoning

 probate, healthcare, intellectual property, federal and state

-investigations, construction, wildland fire, real estate, oil and
+investigations, construction, wild land fire, real estate and

-gas, and environmental matters.
-As but one example of a
+environmental matters.
+As but one example of a recent

-recent success, after four years of litigation, Downey Brand just
+success, after four years of litigation, Downey Brand just obtained

-obtained what is likely the highest sanction award in California
+what is likely the highest sanction award in California state

 egregious discovery abuses and fraud in establishing an "off-book"